Everything You Need to Know About Chronic Hives

 What causes chronic hives?

-Chronic urticaria – hives that last six weeks or more – often is caused by a trigger that is difficult or impossible to identify.
+Chronic urticaria – hives that last six weeks or more – is often caused by a trigger that is difficult or impossible to identify.
 Chronic hives with no known cause may be diagnosed as chronic idiopathic urticaria (CIU).

 How is chronic hives diagnosed?